As Martin Luther King Jr says “Our lives begin to end the day we become silent about things that matter”

 - Phil’s charity – Cancer Research – when he did the Burpee challenge for The Royal Marsden Cancer Charity

 - Rachel’s charity – Prostrate Cancer when she ran/walked 10km

 - Crisis for the Homeless – donating for Christmas lunches for the homeless

-We continue supporting the Stand up for Moko charity & Give a little – Justice for Moko charity after the death of Moko Rangitoheriri in New Zealand.
+We continue supporting the Stand up for Moko charity & Give a little – Justice for Moko charity in New Zealand after the abuse and death of Moko Rangitoheriri in New Zealand.

 We do not sleep walk through life ignoring the challenges facing people in our world and we have never been afraid to take on issues, or causes or people who act in unfair, unjust, dishonourable or inappropriate ways toward other human beings.

 There are always people out there in need of help.
 When we donate money or give our time to help others who need it, we are working to make the world a better place for each person.

 We thank our schools and teachers who like us, support charities and causes and stand up and say enough is enough.
 Together we can make a difference to people’s lives.